- Introduction

 description:

 If the uploaded list is incomplete, this module processes it.
 If the difference is smaller than the tolerance value, then the list will be uploaded by the next observation_list process, but a system message is sent.
-In other case, when the difference is larger than the tolerance only a system message is sent, the rest has to be processed manually.
+In another case, when the difference is larger than the tolerance only a system message is sent, the rest has to be processed manually.

 * mail_to (int): role_id - who will get the messages